PART 1

 (Answer 2)

-I really think the natural disasters that happen from time to time in different parts of the world are the common effects of climate change in recent years.
+I really think the natural disasters that happen from time to time in different parts of the world are a common effect of climate change in recent years.
 Different countries experience different calamities such as hurricanes, typhoons, forest fires, drought, floods, and the like (and similar things).
-Although the world experiences any of these, world leaders don’t make any serious effort to address the issue of climate change.
+Although the world experiences any of these, world leaders donโt make any serious effort to address the issue of climate change.
 All of them are just paying lip service (to express support for something without taking any significant action) to the world.

 Which do you like better, dry or wet weather?

-I prefer the former since I can be very productive.
-When the sun’s up, I’m usually loaded with so much energy.
-Also, I’m a person whose mood is greatly influenced by the weather, so if it’s dry and sunny I can work more efficiently and happily, however, if it’s rainy I can be as lazy as a sloth.
+I prefer the former (refers to the first mentioned) since I can be very productive (fruitful).
+When the sunโs up, Iโm usually loaded (filled) with so much energy.
+Also, Iโm a person whose mood is greatly influenced by the weather, so if itโs dry and sunny, I can work more efficiently and happily; however, if itโs rainy, I can be as lazy as a sloth (a sloth refers to a mammal that moves very slowly).

 What kind of weather do you like the most?